-Economic Chart as of 31st December 2018
+Dynamic Chart of changes from 31st December 2018 to 30th June 2019

-Figure 2.
-Economic Chart as of 31st December 2018
+Figure 5.
+Dynamic Chart of changes from 31st December 2018 to 31st June 2019

 Note

 A mineral reserve is classified as economically mineable when part of a measured or indicated mineral resource is demonstrated by at least a preliminary feasibility study.
 This study must include adequate information on mining, processing, metallurgical, economic and other relevant factors that demonstrate, at the time of reporting, that economic extraction can be justified.
 Resources which are not reserves do not have demonstrated economic viability and therefore are not measured in this balance.